visual-layer/visuallayer/README.md

 buildings/4.jpg
 ```

-> **Warning**: Proceed with caution the following operations may be irrersible.
+> **Warning**: Proceed with caution.
+The following operations may be irrersible.
 Backup your data before proceeding.

 Move problematic images to a destination folder: